Skip to Content

 I also made a cool graphic with all the tools and blades you can use with each machine.

 Take a look at it, and if at any moment you feel lost, come back to it.
-I update it occasionally to reflect the new tools Cricut comes up with.
+I update it occasionally to reflect the new tools Cricut develops.

 cricut blades and tools for each machine infographic